IQSS/dataverse/doc/Sphinx/source/Developers/dev4.rst

 - ``./setup-dvs.sh``
 - run the reference data script: ``scripts/database/StdyField-TemplateScript.sql`` (NOTE: run the script as user ``postgres``; i.e., do not attempt to run it as your application database user, for example, ``dvnApp``!)
 - confirm http://localhost:8080 is up
+- run "index all" by browsing to http://localhost:8080/api/index
+- (optional) in order to see dataset-specific facets when browsing, edit all the rows in the "dataverse_id" column of ``scripts/database/facetpopulate.sql`` to have the number of your root dataverse (often this is "1") and run the script